UUID Generator

 3

-Use the copy button to copy the UUID to your clipboard
+Click copy to copy a UUID to the clipboard

 4